The Midday 180

 Before joining The Midday 180, Hutton previously worked seven seasons as Network Producer for Titans Radio, starting in the summer of 2005 as a participant in the network’s Internship program.
 He quickly showed an ability to go beyond the obvious stories and exhibited a knack for interviewing, which would help earn him Nashville’s “Best Sports Reporter In Radio” Award in 2010.

 Paul Kuharsky is an award-winning writer who has covered the NFL for over 20 years in California, Texas, and Tennessee.
-He spent the last nine years helping build ESPN.com’s NFL Nation covering the AFC South and then the Tennessee Titans.
+He spent nine years helping build ESPN.com’s NFL Nation covering the AFC South and then the Tennessee Titans.

 He earned his undergraduate degree from Columbia University in 1991 and his master’s degree from Columbia University’s Graduate School of Journalism in 1993.